Light-Cone Structure of Propagation of Entanglement: Introduction

 \subsection{Background and informal discussion}

-Entanglement is a striking quantum phenomenon and a key resource in quantum information science, enabling quantum communication (see \cite{Acin, Alba, Amico, EisCrPlen, Flann, Gisin, Goold, Hoke, Horod, Kimble, LiuNoisy, Pir, PlenV, Pres1, Pres2, RangTak, Sidhu, Terh, Thak, Wehner, Xav, ZhangScie}, for reviews, and \cite{Haya, NC, OV, Pres, Watr, Wild}, for books and lecture notes).
+Entanglement is a striking quantum phenomenon and a key resource in quantum information science enabling quantum communication (see \cite{Acin, Alba, Amico, EisCrPlen, Flann, Gisin, Goold, Hoke, Horod, Kimble, LiuNoisy, Pir, PlenV, Pres1, Pres2, RangTak, Sidhu, Terh, Thak, Wehner, Xav, ZhangScie}, for reviews, and \cite{Haya, NC, OV, Pres, Watr, Wild}, for books and lecture notes).
 It is also responsible for the main obstacle in quantum information processing and quantum computing - the decoherence (see \cite{StrelAdPl} for a review).

-Only entangled states might have nonclassical correlations, as statistical characteristics of the complementary - separable - states can be reproduced by classical means (\cite{Wern}).
-As a result, the genuine quantum communication is possible only through (distributed) entanglement.

-A theoretical analysis of such a communication would be grounded in the finiteness of entanglement propagation speed ( modulo exponentially small localization leakage).
-However, the latter property was not established until now.
+In experiments and applications, entanglement is transported by either photons (common and at large distances) or particles (ions, electrons, holes, etc.), at distances up to several meters.
+The latter information transfer mode, of interest here, has clear advantages at shorter distances by removing an intermediary, which requires additional controls and is vulnerable to loss, and having incoming carriers integrated directly into active algorithms, see \cite{Barrett, Bloch, Bowler, Deuar, Duan, Gross, Hasegawa, Hofstetter, Herrmann, Jaskula, Kheruntsyan, Olmschenk, Peise, Perrin, Rauch, Riebe, Rowe, Wan} for some landmark experiments.

+Theoretically, viability of quantum communication is determined by the propagation time of information (modulo an exponentially small leakage) versus the decoherence time.
+For this, one needs an estimate of the effective speed of propagation of the former.
+However, until now, even the finiteness of the propagation speed for entanglement has not been proven.

 The reason for this disconnect goes to the root of this subject: the Lieb-Robinson bounds - the common tool in proving the finiteness of speed of propagation in quantum information theory - estimate commutators of propagating observables, while there is no known characterization of entanglement in terms of any system of observables.

-In this paper, we establish the finiteness of speed of propagation of entanglement for bipartite systems with localized couplings between their subsystems yielding the entanglement light-cone structure.
-Our approach for analysis the space-time evolution of entangled states is new and simple.
-It is indicated at the end of Subsection \ref{sec:result}.
+In this paper, we present the first proof of the finiteness of speed of propagation of the particle mediated entanglement, establishing the effective light cone structure for this important quantum information resource.
+We also produce an estimate of the maximal propagation speed.